 What Are Some Side Effects of Ambien?

 Ambien (generic name: zolpidem tartrate) was designed to provide insomnia relief, without the side effects of barbiturate drugs.
-Ambien side effects, including:
+Ambien side effects include:

 - Rapid heartbeat